doubt72/heimdall/README.md

 ## Maintainer

-Douglas Triggs [douglas@triggs.org, doug@chef.io] is responsible for Heimdall, the Chef query module, and the Chef and JSON Tree visuals.
+Douglas Triggs [douglas@triggs.org, doug@chef.io] is responsible for Heimdall, the Chef query module, and the currently extant visuals.
 The base tree visual in the library used by them was originally adapted from an example built by Rob Schmuecker and available from the [d3js.org](http://d3js.org/) examples (specifically [here](http://bl.ocks.org/robschmuecker/7880033)) and very heavily modified.
+See the included licenses for other libraries in `lib/heimdall/public/lib`.

 ## TODO List